Translation: Translators

 The translator's role, in relation to the original text, has been compared to the roles of other interpretive artists, e.g., a musician or actor who interprets a work of musical or dramatic art.
 Translating, especially a text of any complexity (like other human activities), involves interpretation: choices must be made, which implies interpretation.
 Mark Polizzotti writes: "A good translation offers not a reproduction of the work but an interpretation, a re-representation, just as the performance of a play or a sonata is a representation of the script or the score, one among many possible representations."
 A translation of a text of any complexity is – as, itself, a work of art – unique and unrepeatable.

-Conrad, whose writings Zdzisław Najder has described as verging on "auto-translation" from Conrad's Polish and French linguistic personae, advised his niece and Polish translator Aniela Zagórska: "[D]on't trouble to be too scrupulous ...
-I may tell you (in French) that in my opinion il vaut mieux interpréter que traduire [it is better to interpret than to translate] ...Il s'agit donc de trouver les équivalents.
-Et là, ma chère, je vous prie laissez vous guider plutôt par votre tempérament que par une conscience sévère ...
-[It is, then, a question of finding the equivalent expressions.
-And there, my dear, I beg you to let yourself be guided more by your temperament than by a strict conscience....]"
+Joseph Conrad, whose writings Zdzisław Najder has described as verging on "auto-translation" from Conrad's Polish and French linguistic personae, advised his niece and Polish translator Aniela Zagórska:

 Conrad advised another translator that the prime requisite for a good translation is that it be "idiomatic".
 "For in the idiom is the clearness of a language and the language's force and its picturesqueness—by which last I mean the picture-producing power of arranged words."
 Conrad thought C.K.
 Scott Moncrieff's English translation of Marcel Proust's À la recherche du temps perdu (In Search of Lost Time—or, in Scott Moncrieff's rendering, Remembrance of Things Past) to be preferable to the French original.

+Emily Wilson writes that "translation always involves interpretation, and [requires] every translator... to think as deeply as humanly possible about each verbal, poetic, and interpretative choice."